comsci-uwc-isak/unit-1-project-Michellinian/README.md

 **Fig. 1** First sketch of the system showing the main input/output components, actions, and software requirements.

+### How the RentalCarApp works
+The user will use their keyboard to input information that they want to store.
+Through all the actions that can be done in RentalCarApp, it allows the users to manipulate the information however they want to.
+The file structure of this RentalCarApp is inside the app folder, there are two folders; database folder and the scripts folder.
+The database folder is for the users to use.
+It stores every data the user inputs through their keyboard.
+The scripts folder contains all the code for the actions.
+The output for this program is screen / hard copy.
+The user can also backup all the information into for example a hard drive.

 Development
 --------
 ### 1. Script to install the app